GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   The first 22 of the standard 44 CPTs supported by GMT
+   The first 22 of the standard CPTs supported by GMT.

 .. _CPT_files_b: